eugenia1984/english/b1-english-for-developers/24-learn-common-phrasal-verbs-and-idioms.md

 - **Back and forth**: is an idiomatic expression meaning a repeated movement or exchange between two points or ideas.
 In the dialogue, it means ongoing discussion with different opinions or ideas shared repeatedly.
 Another example: `There was a lot of back and forth between the team members before deciding on the design`. –> This means the team members discussed many times before reaching a decision.

+- **To iron out**: means to solve or settle small problems or differences, especially through discussion or careful planning.
+For example: `We need to iron out the final issues before launching the website`. –> This means the team needs to fix the last few problems before the website goes live.

 ---

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>